Home

 Epilachna vigintioctopunctata (synonym Henosepilachna vigintioctopunctata), larva body length 7mm, adult body length 7mm

 This ladybird is mostly found on potato leaves.
-They are relatively larger than other species.
+They are relatively larger than other ladybird species.
 The adults are orange in colour.
-Carefully counted, there were 13 black spots on each wing cover and two spots on thorax, i.e. 28-spotted in total.
+Carefully counted, there are 13 black spots on each wing cover and two spots on thorax, i.e. 28-spotted in total.
 There were the dense short hairs on its body.
 More information and pictures can be found on this page.

 Reference: